-GNU/Linux Fedora 40: Installing Godot – QuickStart Guide
+GNU/Linux Fedora 40: Installing Godot – Step by step Guide

-Hi!
-This tutorial shows you step-by-step how to download and install the latest Godot Standard and Mono versions on Fedora 40 GNU/Linux desktop.
+This tutorial shows you step-by-step how to download and install the latest Godot Standard and Mono versions on Fedora 40 GNU/Linux desktop – Step by step Tutorial.

 Godot for Fedora 40 is a free and open-source, community-driven, advanced 2D and 3D multi-platform game engine.